zedconte/great-big-example-application/README.md

 in one of them from the other?
 Now you can get the whole story by reading one line of code.
 You should decouple things when the need arises, but you can overdo it too.

-## 2) Why isn't the `server` directory under /src?
-It contains source code.

-This directory is not located inside /src because if it were there then the front-end server which watches /src would restart after any change to back-end code.
-That can probably be fixed by configuring which I haven't done.

-## 3) Why are entities modeled as a hash (map) of objects and an array of IDs instead of just an array of objects?
+## 2) Why are entities modeled as a hash (map) of objects and an array of IDs instead of just an array of objects?

 I got the idea from the ngrx example app.
 I asked about it once and was told that it was done for performance reasons but I'm not sure under what conditions they apply.